Ordisoftware/Hebrew-Calendar/README.md

 - Add moon months description form and menu in tools.
 - Add save and load calendar theme.
+- Add dark theme for month view and reminder boxes.
+- Add select months interval for saving and printing month view.
 - Add print text report and data grid.
 - Add reminder for solar and lunar anniversary of birth.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.